-The CW, I believe, is a network that tries really hard to get things right.
+The CW, I believe, is a network that tried really hard to get things right.
 Their show across the board—especially genre shows like sci-fi and superhero shows—have diverse casts and they tackle a lot of social issues.
 However, when they don’t try hard, they really mess it up.
 Their pattern of five steps forward, three steps back needs to stop.

 I preface the rest of this article by saying that I genuinely enjoyed a lot of these shows when they first started.
 I just believe that we need both sustained and consistent positive LGBT+ representation.

 Spoilers for Arrow, The Flash, Supergirl, Legends of Tomorrow, The 100, and Jane the Virgin